Fallowfield Brow refers to that gentle rise in Wilmslow Road between Old Hall Lane and the entrance to Owens Park, the University Fallowfield Campus.

 Photograph below is taken from outside of Fallowfield Railway station, (presently the site of Sainburys) and looking north.

-Photograph below from a similar position looking south - and there are no traffic lights!
+Photographs below are from a similar position looking south - and there are no traffic lights!

-Photograph below is looking north, but taken from a similar position on the western side of the road.
+Photographs below are looking north, but taken from a similar position on the western side of the road.

 View immediately below looking west along Wilbraham Road, Holy Innocents Church on the right, and below that a close-up of the right hand showing the notice indicating Wilbraham Road was a private and gated road.
 The words on the notice are as follows;